 - 2 tablespoon soften/melted vegan butter see notes

 - 3 tablespoons coconut cream (3 tablespoons equal one small 5.4-ounce can) NOT COCONUT MILK - see notes

 - 1 teaspoon squeeze orange or squeeze lemon

 - ¼ teaspoon vanilla extract

 - 7 tablespoons water

-- 3 tablespoon of corn starch or tapioca starch
+- 3 tablespoon corn starch

-- 2 tablespoon dark corn syrup
+- 2 tablespoon dark corn syrup see notes

-- 3 tablespoons of apple sauce
+- 3 tablespoons apple sauce

 - If you desire you can crumble up some pecans and fold it into your syrup mixture or you can save that part of for last and place it on top of the pie.
 Your choice.